 Most people who drive for business calculate their deduction using the standard mileage rate.
 In many cases, this deduction adds up to a significant amount and worth taking.
 But, don’t forget about these three often-overlooked business vehicle deductions for your business car.

 You normally cannot deduct your car loan interest payments.
 But, you can deduct these costs if it’s a business car.
-It can also be a vehicle you use for personal and business costs.
+It can also be a vehicle you use for both personal and business purposes.

 You cannot deduct the actual car operating costs if you choose the standard mileage rate.
 The standard mileage rate already factors in costs like gas, taxes, and insurance.
 You can’t even deduct depreciation from your business car because that’s also factored in.